splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	ListGroupRoles(group string, resp ...*http.Response) ([]string, error)
 	/*
 		ListGroups - identity service endpoint
-		List groups that exist in the tenant
+		List the groups that exist in a given tenant.
 		Parameters:
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	ListGroups(resp ...*http.Response) ([]string, error)
 	/*
 		ListMemberGroups - identity service endpoint
-		Returns the list of groups a member belongs to within a tenant
+		Returns a list of groups that a member belongs to within a tenant.
 		Parameters:
 			member: The member name.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided